YannanZhang512/YannanZhang/index.md

 # About me
 ![banner](img/banner.jpg)
 Hello, My name is Yannan Zhang.
-I would like to call myself an electronic enthusiast
+I'm from China.
+I become interested in Electronics when I was a small child.
+My grandfather was an electrician when I was young.
+He stored all his electronic components in a drawer.
+One day, I found all that shiny small things and smashed them using a hammer.
+Since then, my fate was destined.

 # Education
 + ***Beijing University of Posts and Telecommunications***